ooominds/python_course/programming_environment.md

 These are the packages you will need: Anaconda, Git, GitGutter, SendCode, SublimeLinter-pep8, SublimeLinter-pyflakes and SublimeREPL

 On Linux, you should be good to go now.
-On Windows, the last thing left to do is to tell sublime where the cmder.exe lives, so it can send code to the terminal.
+On Windows, the last thing left to do is to tell sublime where the *cmder.exe* lives, so it can send code to the terminal.
 To do so, hit *ctrl+shift+p* again and type in "settings" and click on "Preferences: SendCode settings".
 This will open a new window with the general settings on the left and the ones specific to you on the right - it should just be an empty pair of braces with an empty line in the middle.
-Replace that empty line with this (replacing YourUsername appropriately) and save it (*ctrl+s*):
+Replace that empty line with this one (changing *YourUsername* appropriately):

 `"conemuc": "C:\\Users\\YourUsername\\cmder\\vendor\\conemu-maximus5\\ConEmu\\ConEmuC.exe"`

+and save it (*ctrl+s*).